 James (Jim) Marrow is an experienced trial lawyer and appellate specialist.
 Jim has tried more than a dozen lawsuits and handled hundreds of appellate matters in private practice and as a former appellate court staff attorney.
 Jim has managed trial and arbitration matters from beginning to end, including the formulation of initial strategy, discovery, mediation, trial or arbitration, and appeal.
 Jim has tried cases from both sides of the docket, winning judgments for both plaintiffs and defendants.

 Christina Crozier is a member of Haynes and Boone’s appellate section.
 She is board certified in civil appellate law by the Texas Board of Legal Specialization.

 Jill is a litigator and appellate lawyer at Daniels & Tredennick LLP.
 She previously served as a staff attorney for Chief Justice Frost.

 Whitney Brieck, a native of East Texas, joined the Litigation Group in 2015.
 Whitney is a successful civil trial and appellate lawyer who has counseled commercial clients in a variety of contexts.

 In addition to his appellate practice, Doug plays tennis and performs as jack-of-all-trades, including repairing antique mechanical cameras.

 Nicholas Bruno is an appellate associate at Beck Redden.
 Before joining Beck Redden, he clerked for Justice Harvey Brown of the First Court of Appeals of Texas.
 He graduated with honors from the University of Texas School of Law, where he served as the Chief Online Content Editor of the Texas Law Review and was a member of the University of Texas School of Law’s Supreme Court Clinic.

-Second-Year Council & Editor-in-Chief
+Third-Year Council & Editor-in-Chief